Types of Financial Aid Available

 1. In order to retain a merit award, merit scholars must continue to make satisfactory academic progress.

-2. If a merit scholar fails to make satisfactory academic progress and is placed on probation, he/she will receive a letter, warning that merit scholarship funds will be forfeited should the student remain on probation a second semester.
+2. If a merit scholar fails to make satisfactory academic progress and is placed on probation, they will receive a letter, warning that merit scholarship funds will be forfeited should the student remain on probation a second semester.

 3. If a student continues on probation for a second semester, they will lose their merit scholarship.
 They may, however, be considered for need-based scholarships.